sigurdkampevold/media_mood/index.markdown

 To conclude on whether the observed difference is significant, we utilize the previously mentioned _t-test_, resulting in a p-value of $0.0$, signifying that the result is very significant.
 We could therefore conclude that the COVID-19 pandemic affected the mood in the media, and that it got worse.

+[comment]: # "Could drop parts of the last paragraph."

 <div
   class="page__hero--overlay"
   style="height: 300px; background-image: url('./images/newspapers.jpg'); filter: grayscale(100%);">